munemshams/Creating-and-Training-a-CNN-Image-Classifier-using-PyTorch/README.md

 ## Overview

 This project builds a **Convolutional Neural Network (CNN)** using **PyTorch** to classify images from the **FashionMNIST dataset**.
-The model learns patterns from grayscale clothing images and predicts the category of each item.
+The model learns visual patterns from grayscale clothing images and predicts the category of each item.

+FashionMNIST is a dataset created by **Zalando**, a large European online fashion retailer headquartered in Germany.
+The dataset was introduced as a more challenging replacement for the traditional MNIST handwritten digit dataset, which had become too simple for modern machine learning algorithms.

+The dataset contains **70,000 grayscale images of clothing items**, each belonging to one of **10 fashion categories** such as shirts, trousers, dresses, sneakers, and bags.
+Each image is **28×28 pixels**, making the dataset lightweight and ideal for experimenting with deep learning models.

+In this project, a **Convolutional Neural Network (CNN)** is trained to automatically learn patterns from these images and classify them into the correct clothing category.

-The project demonstrates a complete deep learning workflow:
+The project demonstrates a full deep learning workflow including:

-- Building a neural network model
+- Building a neural network architecture
-- Training the model on image data
+- Training a model on image data
-- Saving the trained model
+- Saving trained model weights
-- Running inference on test data
+- Running inference on unseen data
 - Exporting predictions to a CSV file

 This project showcases **deep learning and computer vision using Python and PyTorch**.